 The Admissions Committee does not require a personal interview for admission to the program.

-Visiting: The School of Health and Rehabilitation Sciences holds an Open House every Fall and Spring.
-For detailed information and registration, please click here.
-Visits outside of these dates are limited due to the high number of applicants.
-However, AuD students wishing to arrange an individual visit can contact Dr. Deborah Moncrieff for possible availability.
+- Visits outside of the Open House are limited due to the high number of applicants.
+However, AuD students wishing to arrange an individual visit can contact Dr. Sheila Pratt (email@example.com) for possible availability.

 Financial Matters: Tuition and Expenses